COVID-19: Information regarding our operations

 Opening an RESP with Kaleido offers an additional advantage: family coaching!
 Kaleido is there to support parents every stage of their child’s journey towards post-secondary education.

-Offered exclusively to our clients,5 the Stepping Stone Program provides 6 hours of counselling annually (per family) from a professional team in the field of education.
+Offered exclusively to our clients,5 the Stepping Stone Program provides family coaching from a professional team.
 You’ll have the tools to face any obstacle that may arise: ADHD, bullying, sleep routine, breastfeeding support, learning difficulties, giftedness, eating disorders, etc.

 1. Methodology: The survey was conducted online by the CROP firm via a Web panel, from November 4 to 9, 2019, with a sample of 1,003 Quebecers.